robertxa/Simple_Swath/README.rst

 ============

 This module is designed to extract a swath profile from a raster using a line shapefile.
-Finally, it has been completely recoded, but this is a simplification of the *pyswath* module (https://github.com/robertxa/pyswath).
-The main difference is that *pyswath* relies on profiles defined by points, *simple_swath* relies on a shapefile, and not only on points definition.
+Finally, it has been completely recoded, but this is a simplification of the **pyswath** module (https://github.com/robertxa/pyswath).
+The main difference is that **pyswath** relies on profiles defined by points, **simple_swath** relies on a shapefile, and not only on points definition.

 Install
 -------

 To install it :
 ::
-	pip install simple_swath
+	$ pip install simple_swath

 Dependencies
 ------------